alienfast/elastic-beanstalk/README.md

           InstanceType: t1.small

 ### Step 3.
 Package and deploy
-The default is the 'development' environment, change this via command line by prefixing with i.e. RAILS_ENV=production
+The default is the 'development' environment, change this via command line arguments

     $ rake eb:package eb:deploy